MartinH0/webp/README.md

 # Removing processed files

-You can remove the created .webp files at any time within the TYPO3 CMS backend.
+You can remove the created .webp files at any time within the TYPO3 CMS backend:

-## TYPO3 CMS LTS 8.7

-* Go to System > Install > Clean up
-* Click the _Clear processed files_ button

-## TYPO3 CMS LTS 9.5

 * Go to Admin Tools > Remove Temporary Assets
 * Click the _Scan temporary files_ button
 * In the modal click the button with the path of the storage

-Although the button names only the path of the \_processed\_ folder, all processed files of the storage are actually deleted!
+Although the button names only the path of the `_processed_` folder, all processed files of the storage are actually deleted!

 # Alternatives